Flea Flicker NetFilter: Network Evasion Toolkit

 Why This Exists

-Built this after pentest where client deployed ML-based IDS.
-Standard Nmap = instant detection.
-Metasploit payloads = blocked immediately.
+Built this after a pentest where the client had deployed ML-based IDS.
+Standard Nmap was instant detection.
+Metasploit payloads got blocked immediately.
 Needed packet manipulation before IDS could analyze anything.

-Doesn't work against: Deep SSL inspection with client certs, nation-state detection (they analyze everything), air-gapped networks (obviously).
+Works against commercial IDS/IPS, behavioral analysis, signature detection, and timing correlation.
+Does not work against deep SSL inspection with client certs, nation-state detection (they analyze everything), or air-gapped networks.

-The technique: Understand how each detection method works.
-Evade systematically.
-DPI reads content = fragment it.
-Timing analysis looks for patterns = randomize them.
-Protocol detection flags unusual traffic = impersonate legitimate services.
-Behavioral analysis models normal users = generate decoy traffic that matches.
+The technique is to understand how each detection method works and evade it systematically.
+DPI reads content—fragment it.
+Timing analysis looks for patterns—randomize them.
+Protocol detection flags unusual traffic—impersonate legitimate services.
+Behavioral analysis models normal users—generate decoy traffic that matches.

 For Red Teams